Borda (legendary creature)

-Name
+Description

 The Borda, known by this name especially in Modenese, is also known as Bourda in Bolognese, Bùrda in Ferrarese, Bûrda or Burdâna in Emilian.
 The masculine form takes the name of Bordón in Parma, Bordö or Bordoeu in Milan (meaning Ogre), Bordò in Bormiese (with a generally derogatory connotation).
 In Milanese, as well as in the dialects Cremasco and Bormiese, the word borda means fog.
 In Bergamasque the name has the meaning fog as well as that of paper mask.

 Some scholars of local folklore trace the etymology of the term Borda to the root "bor-" which can be traced back to Borvo, of Celtic mythology, who presided over thermal and spring waters, and would be found, in a vast area united by an ancient Celtic presence, in toponyms and terms related to the water element.
 Examples being: the river Bormida, Spa resorts such as Bormio, Bourbon-Lancy, Bourbon-l'Archambault, words in French such as brouillard and brume (meaning fog) or bourbe (slime).